gastevens/windows-update-script/README.md

 - Internet connectivity
 - For FPGA development: Sufficient disk space (20+ GB) for tools like Xilinx Vivado or Intel Quartus
 - For Gaming/Emulation: A capable GPU for optimal performance
+- For Handheld Device Tools: USB connectivity for device management

 ## Installation